 Our tax system is unfair.
-The tax burden on working families has increased while rich people and large corporations pocket more and more tax giveaways, and that's wrong.
+The tax burden on working families has increased while rich people and huge corporations have been given tax giveaways and loopholes.
+That's wrong-everyone should pay their fair share.
 We need to change the rules to create a tax system that works for all of us, not just the wealthy few.
+One step is [describe your specific proposal]...